Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Empirical estimation of Kullback-Leibler Divergences

 In Fig.~\ref{fig: bias}, we exemplify the behavior of this bias of the estimator as a function of the total number of trajectories $N$ used in the $\hat\Sigma_{\Delta t}(\mathcal{C}_4)$ estimator, for the total measured irreversibility $\Delta\Sigma_{t_\textrm{f}}$ in the $10~\si{\pico\newton\per\second}$ ramp on the high barrier symmetric potential (ie. the final value of the gray curves in the lower inset of Fig.~\ref{fig: fig3}(c)).
 With a total of $N=10^5$ simulated trajectories, we use $\Delta\Sigma_{t_\textrm{f}}(\mathcal{C}_4,N=10^5)$ as a reference for the bias of its data's $10^5/N$ subsets, so

-The bias is, in fact, negative so the absolute value is taken.
 In Fig.~\ref{fig: bias} it is plotted, as in Fig.~\ref{fig: fig3}, with added measurement noise to the positions (experimental scenario) and without (ideal scenario).
 Their respective scalings, taken from the linear fit (dashed lines) on the log-log plot are $N^{-0.71}$ and $N^{-0.87}$.
+The bias is, in fact, negative so the absolute value is taken for the plot.